Dave-Omage/alx-pre_course/0x01-git/README.md

-This is not to make the readme empty
+This is not to make the readme empty.
+Just updated the readme.md from github